Dimensions of Law Student Wellbeing

 4. Outdoor Adventures is a fitness and recreation space in the new Lakeside Village featuring a rock-climbing wall, sand volleyball courts, an outdoor gym, and rentals for both watersports gear and camping gear.

 5. The Intramural Sports Program offers students the opportunity to play competitively or recreationally in a variety of sports and activities such as flag football, soccer, volleyball, basketball kickball, and others.
 Teams compete against other teams within the UM community.
 The current IM sports schedule can be viewed here.
+Students interested in forming a new IM team should contact the current Dean’s Cup president.

 6. Title IX protects students and employees from discrimination based on sex in educational programs.
 This includes UM’s commitment, through the It’s On Us Campaign, to prevent and address sexual violence on our campus.
 The Title IX Office also publishes guidance for pregnant students.